ChrisChinchilla/Chip-Shop/_cards/Ultravision.md

 longevityscore: 2
 profitscore: -2
 profitlength: 2
-legal: Ultravision is a Trademark of Blah Inc
+legal: null
 approved: 'Y'
+yearofrelease: 1983
+originalprice: null
 ---

-Ultravision Video Arcade system is composed of a standard 10" color television integrated with the game console, and controlled by two 16-direction joysticks with top-mounted buttons.
-It could run off either AC or DC power, making it portable by allowing it to run off a car battery.
+Composed of a standard 10" color television integrated with a console and controlled by two 16-direction joysticks with top-mounted buttons.
+It can run on AC or DC power, making it portable when used with a car battery.